scoremedia-archived/dcdc/README.md

 ##### Internal Changes

-For internal usage we're going to take advantage of [docker-gen](https://github.com/jwilder/docker-gen) to dynamically generate a _hostfile_ (`internal.host`) file.
+For internal usage, we're going to take advantage of [docker-gen](https://github.com/jwilder/docker-gen) to dynamically generate a _hostfile_ (`internal.host`) file.
 This file will list all the non-HTTP services that exist on the connected Docker network, for example:

 ```
 # The following is the DNS mapping for non-HTTP containers (i.e., databases)